Kitsap Regional Library's five-member Board of Trustees:

 Bev Cheney, Board Vice President, South Kitsap

 My fondness for reading and the influence libraries had on me as a child has resulted in my passion for public libraries.
 Public libraries are the great equalizer, providing equal access for all.
-Libraries helped a kid like me realize her dreams and be the first in her family to graduate from collect.
+Libraries helped a kid like me realize her dreams and be the first in her family to graduate from college.

 When I was young, going to the library was like a treasure hunt.
 I would just wander among the book shelves trailing my fingers across the book spines until I found a title that captured my imagination.
 Then the librarian became my treasure guide, helping me find more books I would like and encouraging me to branch out and discovering new areas of interest.